Short hierarchically hyperbolic groups I: uncountably many coarse median structures: Short structures from blowup materials

-\begin{defn} Given a group $G$, a finite generating set $S$ for $G$, and a collection of subgroups $\{\Lambda_1,\ldots, \Lambda_k\}$, the \emph{cone-off graph} $\h G$ is the graph obtained from the Cayley graph $\Cay{G}{S}$ by adding a vertex for every coset of $\Lambda_i$, for $i=1,\ldots, k$, and declaring that the link of such vertex is the corresponding coset.
-We say that $G$ is \emph{weakly hyperbolic relative to} $\{\Lambda_1,\ldots, \Lambda_k\}$ if $\h G$ is hyperbolic for some (hence any) choice of finite generating set for $G$. \end{defn}
+\begin{defn} Given a group $G$, a generating set $S$ for $G$, and a collection of subgroups $\{\Lambda_1,\ldots, \Lambda_k\}$, the \emph{coned-off Cayley graph} $\h G$ is the graph obtained from the Cayley graph $\Cay{G}{S}$ by adding a vertex for every coset of $\Lambda_i$, for $i=1,\ldots, k$, and declaring that the link of such vertex is the corresponding coset.

+A finitely generated group $G$ is \emph{weakly hyperbolic} relative to a collection of conjugacy classes of subgroups if, given any generating set $S$ for $G$, and any choice of a subgroup $H_i$ in each conjugacy class, the coned-off Cayley graph of $G$ with respect to the collection $\{H_i\}$ is hyperbolic. \end{defn}